mehulagg/gitlab_test/doc/ci/yaml/README.md

 NOTE: **Note:**
 Kubernetes configuration is not supported for Kubernetes clusters that are [managed by GitLab](../../user/project/clusters/index.md#gitlab-managed-clusters).
-To follow progress on support for Gitlab-managed clusters, see the [relevant issue](https://gitlab.com/gitlab-org/gitlab/issues/38054).
+To follow progress on support for GitLab-managed clusters, see the [relevant issue](https://gitlab.com/gitlab-org/gitlab/issues/38054).

 #### Dynamic environments